Finance and Accounting

 - Practise psychometric Tests

 - Build your commercial awareness – read relevant newspapers, books, magazines and websites.
 Attend as many employer events as possible

-- Research each firm and make sure you match their culture, values and mission statement.
-Knowing the sector means knowing competitors
+- Research each firm and make sure you match their culture, values, who they compete with and how they differentiate themselves.

 SOME KEY EMPLOYERS: